-The difference between Swedish pancakes and regular pancakes is that Swedish pancakes use more eggs and milk in their batter.
-They also don’t have baking powder and thus, don’t rise as your regular ones.
+In Swedish pancakes, we use more eggs and milk in the batter as compared to regular ones.
+Also, it doesn’t has baking powder and thus, don’t rise as your regular ones.

 To make Swedish pancakes, add milk, flour, eggs, melted butter, sugar, and salt to a food processor and pulse for about 30 seconds.
-Melt butter in a pan and pour half a cup of the batter into it.
-Spread the batter and cook both sides.
+Melt butter in a pan and pour the batter into it and cook from both the sides until brown.

 This was a brief summary of the recipe.
 Find the complete recipe below.
 Also, there are a variety of breakfast recipes that you can try as well.
 Do check them as well.